JOIN THE GRAINGER COLLEGE OF ENGINEERING FOR AN ENTREPRENEURSHIP PROGRAM IN PARTNERSHIP WITH THE UNIVERSITY OF CHICAGO POLSKY CENTER.

 Through the Startup City Scholar track, students are able to spend a semester as a City Scholar and also be a part of the prestigious College New Venture Challenge (CNVC) hosted by the Polsky Center for Entrepreneurship and Innovation at the University of Chicago.
 The CNVC is the undergraduate track of the University’s business launch program, the Edward L. Kaplan, ’71, New Venture Challenge (NVC), which is a nationally-ranked accelerator program.
 The Startup City Scholars program launch was made possible through generous support from The Caruso Foundation.

-- Participate in the first-ever joint College New Venture Challenge class between the University of Chicago and University of Illinois – for credit!
+- Participate in the joint College New Venture Challenge class between the University of Chicago and University of Illinois – for credit!

 - Applicants may be eligible for a $5,000 scholarship to spend the semester working on a student-led venture.